 - Refer to the Hardware Interface diagram and Zone Wire Connection diagrams on the previous pages.
 All terminal blocks on OpenSprinkler can be unplugged for easy wiring.
-To unplug, firmly grab both ends of the terminal block, wiggle, and pull it out. - Insert COM, zone, and sensor (if any) wires to their corresponding terminal ports on OpenSprinkler. • - For OpenSprinkler AC, insert and tighten the 24VAC wires into the Orange terminal block (AC has no polarity • so the two wires have no distinction);
+To unplug, firmly grab both ends of the terminal block, wiggle, and pull it out. - Insert COM and zone wires to their corresponding terminal ports on OpenSprinkler. - For OpenSprinkler DC and LATCH: OpenSprinkler's COM terminal is positive (+).
+If your solenoid wires have polarity, make sure its positive wire (typically red) goes to COM. - For OpenSprinkler AC, insert and tighten the 24VAC wires into the Orange terminal block (AC has no polarity so the two wires have no distinction);